filecoin-project/specs/content/intro/concepts.md

   as a process or thread running a single specified main loop, which waits for network messages and responds accordingly by recording and/or forwarding block data.

-- **_APIs_** are messages that can be sent to components.
+- **_APIs_** are the interfaces for delivering messages to components.
-  A client's view of a given sub-protocol, such as a request to a miner node's [Storage Provider](storage_provider) component to store files in the storage market, may require the execution of a series of APIs.
+  A client's view of a given sub-protocol, such as a request to a miner node's [Storage Provider](storage_provider) component to store files in the storage market, may require the execution of a series of API requests.

 - **_Nodes_** are complete software and hardware systems that interact with the protocol.
   A node might be constantly running several of the above _components_, participating in several _subsystems_, and exposing _APIs_ locally and/or over the network, depending on the node configuration.
-  The term _full node_ refers to a system that runs all of the above components, and supports all of the APIs detailed in the spec.
+  The term _full node_ refers to a system that runs all of the above components and supports all of the APIs detailed in the spec.

 - **_Subsystems_** are conceptual divisions of the entire Filecoin protocol, either in terms of complete protocols (such as the [Storage Market](storage_market) or [Retrieval Market](retrieval_market)), or in terms of functionality